hirdeshkumar2407/nodejs-calculator-docker-kubernetes-datadog-admission-control/README.md

 ## Docker Deployment
-(The image is availible in docker hub as well https://hub.docker.com/r/hirdeshkumar2407/nodejs-calculator) To deploy the Node.js application using Docker:
+(The image is available in docker hub as well https://hub.docker.com/r/hirdeshkumar2407/nodejs-calculator) To deploy the Node.js application using Docker: